Law in Ireland

 Students are responsible for their own transportation to and from Ireland.
 Once enrolled, students will receive an informational packet with information on airline options, travel options in Ireland, and points of interest.
 The packet also includes general information about living in Ireland for three weeks.
 Students should not book travel until they receive an acceptance package.

-Students must notify the University of Kansas by letter or email of their intent to withdraw from the program.
-If a student withdraws after being accepted for the program, s/he will be liable for the program deposit plus any non-recoverable expenses incurred on the participant's behalf.
+Students must notify the University of Kansas in writing of their intent to withdraw from the program.
+If a student withdraws after being accepted to the program, s/he will be liable for a withdrawal fee outlined in the financial contract.
 Students are responsible for any and all costs arising out of his/her own voluntary or involuntary withdrawal from the program prior to its completion, including withdrawal caused by illness or disciplinary action by representatives of the University of Kansas.
 The sponsoring school reserves the right to cancel the program for any reason, including insufficient enrollment.

 Program Website: http://law.ku.edu/ireland